cavalen/aolab-azure/README.md

 2b) Deploy Azure infrastructure using Ansible:

-Go to `./aolab-azure/deploy-lab`, edit the `config.yml` file and change the `STUDENT_ID` paramenter, using lowercase letters and numbers ONLY
+Go to `./aolab-azure/deploy-lab`, edit the `config.yml` file and change the `STUDENT_ID` paramenter, using lowercase letters and numbers ONLY.

 Go to `./aolab-azure/deploy-lab` and run the playbooks in order:
 ```